MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/currencies.md

 # Currencies

 This tutorial describes the function of the **Currency** tab in the **Economy** section in **Game Manager**.
-From this tab, you configure the virtual currencies that you will use in your game.
+Use this tab to configure virtual currencies to use in your game.

 Virtual Currencies are the foundation of in-game economies.
-Players and characters can be granted these currencies, which can then be used to buy or trade items.
-Items can have a cost in either a virtual currency or real money.
+Players and characters can be granted these currencies, which they can use to buy or trade items.
+Items have a cost in either virtual currency or real money.

 It's *exactly* like real life - except it's *virtual!* Economic regulation in-game is up to *you*.